-* Address: Strobelallee 50, Dortmund
+- Address: Strobelallee 50, Dortmund

-* Country: Germany
+- Country: Germany

-* Capacity: 81,000
+- Capacity: 81,000

-* Opened: 2 April 1974
+- Opened: 2 April 1974

-* Main use: Football
+- Main use: Football

-* Tenants: Borussia Dortmund (football)
+- Tenants: Borussia Dortmund (football)

-Extra stadium info – Signal Iduna Park
+Extra stadium info – SIGNAL IDUNA PARK

-Borussia Dortmund have been tenants of the stadium since 1974.
-They were founded in 1909 and they won their first domestic top-flight league title in 1956.
+The SIGNAL IDUNA PARK has been the home of Borussia Dortmund since 1974.
+FC Bayern München and Borussia Dortmund became the first German sports clubs with 10 million followers on their main social media page.
+Borussia Dortmund was founded in 1909 and they won their first domestic top-flight league title in 1956.
 They drew an average home attendance of 80,000 for national league matches for several consecutive years.
-All of the club’s top division home games are attended by numerous English spectators, drawn to the club by low ticket prices compared to the Premier League.
-Bayern München and Borussia Dortmund became the first German sports clubs with 10 million followers on their main social media page.
+Many of the club’s top division home games are attended by numerous English spectators, drawn to the club by low ticket prices compared to the Premier League.

 Borussia Dortmund won the European championship for football clubs in 1997 for the first time in their history after defeating Juventus Football Club from the Italian Republic 3-1.
 The match took place in the German city of Munich.
 The same year, Borussia Dortmund won the Toyota Cup, the former world championship for football clubs.
 They won the title after beating Cruzeiro Esporte Clube from Brazil 2-0 in the Japanese city of Tokyo.